On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Introduction

-We analyze the influence of rounding errors on the convergence of GD concerning two aspects of the method: monotonicity and convergence rate with respect to the objective function value.
-Depending on the relation between the magnitudes of the gradients and the rounding precision, we identify three cases, i.e., the case when the updating vectors of GD are fully comprised of scaled gradients components (Case I), the case when the updating vectors of GD are fully dependent on the rounding errors (Case II), and the case when the updating vectors of GD are both dependent on the scaled gradients components and the rounding errors (Case III).
-Among the three cases, Case I is the one which most likely describes the updating procedure of GD in the initial iteration steps, when the starting point is far from the optimal point.
-Cases II and III apply to situations where the gradient has some or all components close to the rounding precision $u$.
-For all the three cases, we assume that each coordinate of the gradient function is assessed with a {\sf non-opposite sign} (cf.~\refdef{def:monosign}) to their exact values.
-Therefore, the convergence of GD is proven to be guaranteed at least until each coordinate of the gradient function is close to the level of $u$, i.e., $\Vert \nabla f\Vert =\calo(\sqrt{n}u)$.
+Among the three cases, Case I is the one that most likely describes the updating procedure of GD in the initial iteration steps when the starting point is far from the optimal point.
+Cases II and III apply to situations when the gradient has some or all components close to the rounding precision $u$.
+For all three cases, we assume that each coordinate of the gradient function is assessed with a \emph{non-opposite sign} (cf.~\cref{def:monosign}) to their exact values.
+In particular, the non-opposite sign evaluation indicates that the component-wise multiplication of the rounded gradient and its exact value is always a non-negative vector.
+Therefore, the convergence of GD is proven to be guaranteed at least until each coordinate of the gradient function is close to the level of $u$, i.e., $\|\nabla f\| =\calo(\sqrt{n}u)$.
 We prove that in Case I, the employment of $\csr$ with low-precision computation leads to the same linear convergence bound, in expectation, as the exact computation for the problems satisfying the PL condition.
-For Cases II and III, the convergence bound of GD may be slightly larger than the one for exact computations.
-When $\srh$ is employed, we prove that a stricter convergence bound is obtained than that concerning $\csr$ and may be even stricter than the one that applies to exact computation.
+For Cases II and III, the convergence bound of GD may be slightly larger than that for the exact computation.
+When $\srh$ is employed, we prove that a stricter convergence bound is achieved compared to $\csr$ and may be even stricter than the bound applicable to the exact computation.